50 Melon-Headed Whale and Rough-Toothed Dolphin Facts

 48. Scientists hope to eventually discover whether the young whale's mother is the melon-headed whale and its father the dolphin, as they suspect, or whether the identity of the parents is reversed.

-49. The researchers plan to obtain a sample of tissue from the melon-headed whale accompanying the hybrid in order to learn more about the relationship.
+49. The researchers plan to obtain a sample of tissue from the melon-headed whale accompanying the hybrid at some point in order to learn more about the relationship.

 50. Satellite-tagging is enabling researchers to keep track of the hybrid.

 Although the discovery of the whale-dolphin hybrid is interesting, the animal is not a new species as some news sources have claimed.
-Speciation takes a long time.
+Speciation (the production of new species) takes a long time.
 Tracking and studying the hybrid and its companion could be informative, though.

 It's important that the animals are not harmed by monitoring and tissue sampling techniques.
 The crossbow technique for obtaining a tissue sample from cetaceans is performed by specially trained researchers in various organizations.
 It's said to be minimally invasive and to elicit little or no reaction from the animal.
 I haven't read of any problems developing from a crossbow wound that doesn't heal properly or becomes infected, although I assume that this is at least theoretically possible.

 It's always interesting to learn about nature and the behaviour of cetaceans.
 They are intelligent animals that often appear to have rich social lives.
-It would be wonderful to discover more about melon-headed whales and rough-toothed dolphins and their role in their ecosystem.
+I'm hoping that researchers soon discover more about melon-headed whales and rough-toothed dolphins and their role in their ecosystem.

-Odontocete or toothed whale studies (including the discovery and examination of the hybrid) from Cascadia Research
+- Odontocete or toothed whale studies: a PDF document from Cascadia Research that includes a description of the discovery and examination of the hybrid

 Questions & Answers